 Furthermore, they have a good history of stock buyback via its stock repurchase program.
 That is with the announcement on March 9, 2015, that the management has been authorised to repurchase up to $15 billion of their common stock.

 Recently, they also announced that they want to acquire NXP Semiconductors.

-Based on their recent quarter earnings report on January 2017, this is what they say about the NXP deal:
+Based on their recent quarterly earnings report on January 2017, this is what they say about the NXP deal:

 On October 27,2016, we announced a definitive agreement to acquire NXP Semiconductors N.V. for estimated total cash to be paid to shareholders of $38 billion.
 NXP is a leader in high-performance, mixed-signal semiconductor electronics in automotive, broad-based microcontrollers, secure identification, network processing and RF power products.
 The transaction is expected to close by the end of calendar 2017 and is subject to receipt of regulatory approvals in various jurisdictions and other closing conditions.
 We intend to fund the transaction with cash held by foreign entities, which will result in the use of a substantial portion of our cash, cash equivalents and marketable securities, and new debt.

 Why do they do this?

 I feel that it will allow them to diversify their source of revenue by giving them the opportunity to use its expertise in chip design and connectivity in the automotive and Internet of Things area.

 In the long term, I believe that technologies like the internet of things will be adopted even more and has huge revenue potential for parties involved in it.

 This is a purely event-driven investment play.
 I purchased QCOM at 55 USD, planning to sell it when it rebounds to about 66 USD.Recommend0 recommendationsPublished in